Modeling the Impact of Communication and Human Uncertainties on Runway Capacity in Terminal Airspace: Discrete Event Simulation

 \subsubsection{Runway Throughput}

-\Cref{fig: throughput-lines-transaction} and \Cref{fig: throughput-lines-pr} are the contour plots of arrival runway throughput after collecting sufficient Monte Carlo sampled results.
-They illustrate the relationship between runway throughput and the arrival rates from two independent streams.
+\Cref{fig: throughput-main} presents the contour plots of arrival runway throughput after collecting sufficient Monte Carlo sampled results, comparing the legacy voice-based and future RPAS/CPDLC digital datalink configurations side-by-side at $P_A \in \{1.0, 0.8, 0.6\}$.
+The complementary sweep at $P_A \in \{0.9, 0.7, 0.5\}$ is provided in \Cref{fig: throughput-appendix} of \Cref{app: extended-contours}.
+The figure illustrates the relationship between runway throughput and the arrival rates from two independent streams.

 For moderate arrival rates, the throughput increases nearly linearly as the sum of the two arrival streams, confirming the expected additive effect under unconstrained conditions.
 However, this linear trend does not persist indefinitely.
 As either arrival rate $\beta$ approaches approximately 40 aircraft per hour (for those with a higher $P_A$), the throughput curves exhibit pronounced nonlinearities, which shows as curved envelopes in the contour plots.
 This departure from linearity signifies the impact of merging constraints, where runway throughput becomes dominated by the need to maintain adequate gaps for safe downwind integration.
 Specifically, when the straight-in arrival rate $\beta_{straightin}$ is low and $\beta_{downwind}$ is high, the system still supports increased throughput, but only to the extent that straight-in arrivals remain sparse enough to allow sufficient merging opportunities.
-Conversely, if $\beta_{straightin}$ is higher enough, runway throughput again becomes increasingly dominated by straight-in arrivals alone, as evidenced by the near-vertical contour lines both \Cref{fig: throughput-lines-transaction} and \Cref{fig: throughput-lines-pr}, indicating that few downwind aircraft can successfully merge.
+Conversely, if $\beta_{straightin}$ is higher enough, runway throughput again becomes increasingly dominated by straight-in arrivals alone, as evidenced by the near-vertical contour lines in both panels of \Cref{fig: throughput-main}, indicating that few downwind aircraft can successfully merge.

 A critical insight from these figures is the significant influence of communication signal uncertainty on system performance.
 Under otherwise identical settings (pilot response, latency, etc.), increasing communication uncertainty (i.e., decreased $P_A$) leads to a marked reduction in estimated throughput.
 This effect is further exacerbated in the presence of longer message transaction times $\tau_{msg}$, as demonstrated by the larger throughput degradation observed in the voice-based communication scenario compared to the RPAS case.
 The RPAS case is notably more robust on arrival performance degradation, as its infinitesimal transaction time minimizes the impact of communication reliability on merging opportunities and overall throughput.